peterantypas/maiana/latest/CAD/README.md

 These directories contain Eagle and FreeCAD files for the NMEA0183, NMEA 2000 and USB adapters.
 Their front panels are PCBs so gerbers are here as well.

-### Older Boards
-Revision 9.3.0 is not bad.
-I built it at JLCPCB with the exact gerber files I posted here.
-It is fully functional and performed as expected, with some caveats (no ESD protection, no reverse polarity protection)

-The 9.3 board adds 3 "status" signals that can drive LEDs (with appropriate current limiting resistors!).
-These are optional.

-All boards prior to 9.3 have been removed from the repository.